robcarver17/pysystemtrade/docs/production.md

 ```

-This will check for 'spikes', unusually large movements in FX rates eithier when comparing new data to existing data, or within new data.
+This will check for 'spikes', unusually large movements in FX rates either when comparing new data to existing data, or within new data.
 If any spikes are found in data for a particular contract it will not be written.
 The system will attempt to email the user when a spike is detected.
 The user will then need to [manually check the data](#manual-check-of-fx-price-data).
 .

 The threshold for spikes is set in the default.yaml file, or overidden in the private config, using the paramater `max_price_spike`.
 Spikes are defined as a large multiple of the average absolute daily change.
 So for example if a price typically changes by 0.5 units a day, and `max_price_spike=6`, then a price change larger than 3 units will trigger a spike.